How to maintain good mental health during winter? – Telemundo New York (47)

 Food is secondary nutrition, as Juliana Sánchez explains.
 This has to go hand in hand with primary food.

-Juliana pointed out that consuming foods rich in magnesium, B complex, vitamin D and Omega 3 can help maintain a good mood and energy during the winter.
+Juliana pointed out that consuming foods rich in magnesium, B complex, vitamin D and Omega 3 can help maintain a good mood and energy during the cold weather season.
 In addition, she also recommended adaptogenic foods.

-Drinking bone broth also helps people because it has a lot of minerals for the body to replenish itself.
+Also, drinking bone broth helps people because it has a lot of minerals for the body to replenish itself.

 NOTE: For supplements always consult the doctor before consuming them.